ouspg/CompSec-return-templates/Lab4Template/README.md

 ## Task 1 : Basics of buffer overflows

-### A) Creating a program with improper input validation and analyzing overflow
+### A) Using program with improper input validation and analyzing overflow

-* What is the role of the rip register and ret instruction?
+* What is the role of the rip (instruction pointer) register and ret instruction?

 * Mention if you used the example program.
 If you did not, paste the code